torchbox/npr-poc/npr_poc/news/management/commands/README.md

 # NPR RSS Importer

-Collect realistic data from NPR.org
+Collect realistic data from NPR.org.
+Expects two settings as environment variables or in `local.py`:

+IMPORT_ROOT_PATH = "/root/to/path/where/downloads/are/stored"
+NEWS_PARENT_ID = "<id of page where news items are imported under>"

 ## Scrape stories from the RSS feed(s)